QuizMaster-world/.github/profile/README.md

 - **Key Benefits**:
   - The richest in features (By far!).
   - User-friendly interface designed for seamless navigation.
+  - Many extra "frills" to make it a more pleasing experience.
   - Real-time scoring to enhance the competitive experience.
   - Customizable window themes that allow users to personalize their experience.
   - Quick Startup of QuizCreator.
+  - Arguments allowed at start to speed up navigation.

+### QuizMasterLite

+- [***QuizMasterLite***](https://github.com/QuizMaster-world/QuizMasterLite) is the first lighter version of the QuizMaster App, designed for users who need the core functionality of QuizMaster without the additional "frills" that increase size and complexity.
+By focusing on retaining the essential quiz creation and playing capabilities, QuizMasterLite ensures that users can still enjoy a seamless and engaging experience while benefiting from a significantly smaller application footprint.

+- **Key Benefits:**
+  - Compact and efficient, offering the essential quiz functionalities.
+  - No extra "frilly" bits, which take up much of the proccessing power.
+  - Maintains the same user-friendly GUI for a consistent experience.
+  - Perfect for users who need a streamlined application with minimal storage requirements.

 ### QuizMasterMini

-- [***QuizMasterMini***](https://github.com/QuizMaster-world/QuizMasterMini) is a smaller version of QuizMaster - but still with a GUI.
-While rich in features, QuizMaster App requires high storage capabilities and processing power, so we have created a  lightweight alternative, just 8 MB in size and comes with no dependencies, ensuring accessibility for all!
+- [***QuizMasterMini***](https://github.com/QuizMaster-world/QuizMasterMini) is an even smaller version of QuizMaster with a GUI which less aesthetically pleasing than pygame but a lot smaller.
+Another lightweight alternative, QuizMasterMini is just 8 MB in size and comes with no dependencies, ensuring accessibility for all!

 - **Key Benefits**:
   - Only 8 MB in size, making it quick to download and install.
   - No additional dependencies required, simplifying installation.
-  - Retains essential quiz functionalities, ensuring a satisfying user experience.
+  - Retains the most basic quiz functionalities, ensuring a satisfying user experience.

 ### QuizMasterTerminal

-- [***QuizMasterTerminal***](https://github.com/QuizMaster-world/QuizMasterTerminal) is an even smaller version of QuizMasterMini.
+- [***QuizMasterTerminal***](https://github.com/QuizMaster-world/QuizMasterTerminal) is yet another even smaller version of QuizMasterMini.
 While it lacks a graphical user interface, it still delivers an efficient quizzing experience for users preferring command-line interactions.

 - **Key Benefits**:
   - Minimal size of just 1.4 MB.